JoelTowell/hashmap.fish/README.md

 `set` accepts zero, one, or several values.

-`get` returns status `1` for a missing key; an optional default is used only when the key is missing.
+`get` returns status `1` for a missing key.
+An optional default is used only when the key is missing.

 `has` returns status `0` when the key exists and `1` otherwise.

-`is` is the same check for whether a value is an hmap.

-`unset` removes a key.
+`is` returns status `0` if its argument refers to an hmap and `1` otherwise.

 `assign` takes scalar `KEY VALUE` pairs.

-`merge` overlays one map onto another.

-`clear` removes every key.
+`length` counts keys.

-For iteration, loop over `keys`. `length` counts keys, not values. `values` prints values in key order and flattens list-valued entries, so it is not a round-trip representation:
+`values` flattens list-valued entries, so it is not a round-trip representation.

 ```fish
 for key in (hmap keys $opts)